orcunuso/ocinfo/README.md

 This tool is still at early stages and there are many improvements on my mind from which I can list a few as;

-* More testing or support for different cluster-api providers other than oVirt
+* More testing or support for different infrastructure providers other than oVirt
-* OpenShift 4.6 support, especially with OVNKubernetes CNI.
+* Works well with OpenShiftSDN but needs additional code to support OVNKubernetes.
 * More resources to extract (like storage classes, ingresses, custom resources, etc)
 * Better dashboards and/or summary reports

 ## Contribution

-Any contribution or suggestion that would help this tool more useful and efficient are welcome!
+Any contribution or suggestion that would help this tool more useful are welcome!!!

-If you find this repo useful, please do not forget to 🌟.
+If you like this repo, please do not forget to 🌟.

 ## Contact